 Objective 2: To increase the understanding of religious diversity amongst pupils and to learn to promote tolerance and understanding between different groups.

-• Discovery RE resource is used to support the teaching of religious education across the academy (Mrs Ceri Stone) – It is being used and Mrs Stone continues to support colleagues in its use.
+• Discovery RE resource is used to support the teaching of religious education across the academy (Mrs Ceri Stone) – It is being used and Mrs Stone has continued to support colleagues in its use.
 Mrs Ali Wicheard will take on the role of RE Leader from 1st September.

 • Whole school and class assemblies are used to promote British Values (Mr Gareth Spicer) – On-going

 • Review and update PREVENT action plan annually (Mrs Abby Symons) – Plan has been reviewed in 2017, 2018, 2019 and 2020 to date